At The Breaking Point: Inside The Global Clamor For Rent Control

 Put simply, it helps existing renters and reduces the flight of low- and middle-income workers, who are less likely to be pushed out of an area or city by rising rents.
 But it also has a very clear impact on supply of new rental housing, which shrinks over time as the private sector has less incentive to build it.
 So over the long run, supply is reduced and average prices go up.

-“There are a lot of concerns about rent regulation, particularly over the long run,” said said NYU Furman Center Senior Policy Fellow Mark Willis.
+“There are a lot of concerns about rent regulation, particularly over the long run,” NYU Furman Center Senior Policy Fellow Mark Willis said.
 “You may be trying to address symptoms of rising costs without dealing with the underlying problem, which is being worsened at least in part by insufficient housing supply.”

 “[It's] kind of been hard, in a lot of ways, to figure out, why now, as opposed to last year or five years ago or during the great housing bust?”
 Lapides said.
 “I think people are really frustrated, and they're looking for solutions, and rent control is one that sounds like a very easy solution when in fact it ends up having the opposite effect.”